Where'd You Go (Fort Minor song): Critical reception

 "Where'd You Go" received generally positive reviews from music critics.
 Bill Lamb of About.com commended the song's simplicity, saying that it will "draw pop and hip hop fans together with its universal emotional appeal."
 Spence D. of IGN noted that "Where'd You Go" is "the only genuine lament on [The Rising Tied]."
 A reviewer for Mote described the song as having "good production, a good (if a little overused) hook, and a guy with good and strangely familiar flow," buying The Rising Tied after listening to the song.
 Jo Timbuong of The Star compared "Where'd You Go" with Eminem's "When I'm Gone", except for a "more melancholic feel" through Brook's vocals.
 Alec Luhn of The Badger Herald compared Brook's vocals to British female singer Dido from the Eminem song "Stan".
 "Where'd You Go" won the award for Best Ringtone in the 2006 MTV Video Music Awards.

 Chart performance

 "Where'd You Go" was a commercial success, and reached numerous top 40 peaks in various charts worldwide.
-It spent forty-five weeks on the US Billboard Hot 100 and peaked at number four on June 10, 2006, making Fort Minor's first and only single to peak within the top 40, as well as the first single to reach the top ten on the chart.
+It spent twenty weeks on the US Billboard Hot 100 and peaked at number four on June 10, 2006, making Fort Minor's first and only single to peak within the top 40, as well as the first single to reach the top ten on the chart.
 On June 17, 2006, "Where'd You Go" reached number two on the US Billboard Pop Songs chart.
 In 2009, "Where'd You Go" was certified platinum by the RIAA, denoting shipments of over a million copies.
 "Where'd You Go" ranked at number forty-three on Billboard magazine's Hot 100 songs of 2006.